nspin/malice/README.md

 All of these relationship make more sense when seen in action.
 A well-commented demo of flipping images over HTTP and HTTPS (without any external HTTP protocol logic, except for some types) can be found at [demo/flip-images/FlipImages.hs](demo/flip-images/FlipImages.hs).
 The **Demo** section below describes how to run the example.

+Furthermore, for a nice example for just `MonadVertex`, see `Mal.Middle.Socks5`.

+## Protocol Support

+The only protocol-specific attack included right now is a basic SSL-sniff-style that requires your TLS client to trust Malice's certs (`scripts/new-root` will generate these for you).
+Thanks to Vincent Hanquez's wonderful library [tls](https://hackage.haskell.org/package/tls), this required only 150 lines of code (found in `Mal.Protocol.TLS`).

+Other protocols will be added as needed.
+SSH will probably be next.

 ## Getting into the Middle